 The Company's financial statements are prepared using generally accepted accounting principles in the United States of America applicable to a going concern which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
-As of March 31, 2024, the Company had positive shareholder's equity of \$0.1 million (December 31, 2023 negative shareholder's equity of \$2.9 million); an accumulated deficit of approximately \$525.2 million (December 31, 2023, \$515.5 million); cash and cash equivalents and investment balances of approximately \$9.3 million (December 31, 2023, \$9.3 million); and negative working capital of approximately \$0.3 million (December 31, 2023, negative working capital of \$3.4 million).
+However, the use of the going concern assumption on which these unaudited condensed interim consolidated financial statements are prepared may not be appropriate based on the factors described in Note 2(a).
 Management recognizes that in order to meet the capital requirements, and continue to operate, additional financing will be necessary.
-The Company plans to raise additional funds to fund our business operations through equity financing under the 2022 ATM Facility and other financing activities, as further described in Note 11 and Note 13.
+The Company plans to raise additional funds to fund our business operations through equity financing under other financing activities, as further described in Note 10 and Note 12.
 Management continues considering other options for raising capital including debt, equity, collaborations, and reorganization to reduce operational expenses.
-However, given the impact of the financial markets and the matter in Note 13, Subsequent events, that may impact the Company's ability to raise financing in the capital markets, the Company may be unable to access financing when needed.
+However, given the decrease in the share price, difficulty for micro-cap market capitalization companies to raise significant capital and the matter in Note 10, Share capital and Note 12, Subsequent events, that may impact the Company's ability to raise significant financing in the capital markets, the Company may be unable to access financing when needed.
 As such, there can be no assurance that the Company will be able to obtain additional liquidity when needed or under acceptable terms, if at all.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern, see Note 2(a).
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-For information about financing events and the regulatory matter that may impact the Company's ability to raise financing in the capital markets which arose subsequent to March 31, 2024, see Note 13, Subsequent events.